magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_timeless-teachings.md

 living in one place.
 You don’t find peace on a hill or in a cave; you can travel to the place of the Buddha’s enlightenment, without coming any closer to enlightenment.
-The important thing is to be aware of yourself, wherever you are, whatever you’re doing. effort, is not a question of what you do outwardly, but just the constant inner awareness and restraint.
+The important thing is to be aware of yourself, wherever you are, whatever you’re doing. *Viriya,* effort, is not a question of what you do outwardly, but just the constant inner awareness and restraint.

 It is important not to watch others and find fault with them.
 If they behave wrongly, there is no need to make yourself suffer.
 If you point